toss/es-git/docs/reference/classes/Revwalk.md

 > **simplifyFirstParent**(): `this`

-Simplify the history by first-parent
+Simplify the history by first-parent.

 No parents other than the first for each commit will be enqueued.